 Representative Marcia Ranglin-Vassell

-Member, House Committee on Environment and Natural Resources
+Member, House Environment and Natural Resources Committee

 Representative Ranglin-Vassell is a leading advocate for a $15 living wage, access to doulas, the fight to end gun violence and the dismantling of the school-to-prison pipeline.
 Her body of work centers on the intersectionality of race, gender, education and socio-economic status.
 She believes strongly that everyone should have access to the same opportunities in education and employment and an overall quality of life, regardless of ZIP code.
 As someone who understands deeply the impact of poverty, she is unapologetic in her fight for underserved and marginalized communities.
 Representative Ranglin-Vassell continues to advance and participate in uncomfortable conversations about race relations, implicit bias and microaggressions, as well as trauma for Black and Brown people as a result of institutional racism and structural poverty.

 In her first year in office in 2017, she sponsored legislation to increase the minimum wage to $15 an hour and cosponsored a law to expand the definition of “child” for the purpose of eligibility for DCYF services, including foster care, to any person under the age of 21.